ibm-garage-cph/istio-roks-101/workshop/exercise-7/README.md

-# Exercise 7 - Secure your services
+# Exercise 7 - Secure your services (Do not do this in the bootcamp)

 ## Mutual authentication with Transport Layer Security (mTLS)